How to Enable or Disable Windows Hello Fingerprint

 Why is my fingerprint option greyed out in Windows Hello?

 This usually happens because your device lacks a compatible fingerprint sensor or the drivers are missing.
-Check Device Manager to see if your biometric hardware is detected.
+Open Device Manager (the hardware management console in Windows) to verify the system detects your fingerprint sensor.
 If it is missing, your hardware might not support Windows Hello, or you may need to install the latest manufacturer drivers.

 Do I need a PIN to use Windows Hello fingerprint?